Delta buys Virgin Atlantic stake to boost London access

-Delta Air Lines (DAL.N) agreed to buy a 49 percent stake in Virgin Atlantic VA.UL, creating a joint venture that would expand Delta's access to London's Heathrow Airport and increase competition in the lucrative transatlantic market.
+LONDON/NEW YORK Delta Air Lines (DAL.N) agreed to buy a 49 percent stake in Virgin Atlantic, creating a joint venture that would expand Delta's access to London's Heathrow airport and increase competition in the lucrative transatlantic market.

-The partnership would let both carriers offer more flights at Heathrow, Europe's busiest airport, where landing-slot constraints have limited their growth.
-It also gives Delta the ability to attract prized corporate travelers as it competes with industry leader United Continental (UAL.N) and American Airlines, whose partnership with British Airways (ICAG.L) dominates travel between the United States and London.
+The partnership would let both carriers expand at Heathrow, where landing slot constraints have limited growth.
+It also gives Delta firepower to attract prized U.S. corporate travellers as it competes with industry leader United Continental (UAL.N) and American Airlines, whose partnership with British Airways (ICAG.L) dominates travel between the United States and London.

-Delta and Virgin said their agreement would generate new revenue and leverage Virgin's strong luxury brand.
+Delta and Virgin said the partnership would generate new revenue and would leverage Virgin's strong luxury brand.
 The venture also will be "very positive and accretive for our long-term partners ...
-KLM, Air France (AIRF.PA) and Alitalia CAITLA.UL," Delta Chief Executive Richard Anderson said, referring to the European airlines with which Delta already has partnerships.
+KLM, Air France (AIRF.PA) and Alitalia," Delta Chief Executive Richard Anderson said, referring to European airlines with which Delta already has partnerships.

-The deal had been two years in the making, and talks intensified over the summer, said Peter Norris, chairman of Virgin Atlantic Group and Virgin Group Holdings.
+The deal had been two years in the making, but talks intensified over the summer, said Peter Norris, chairman of Virgin Atlantic Group and Virgin Group Holdings.

-Richard Branson, Virgin's charismatic CEO, said the deal "signals a new era of expansion," adding that the companies "will cooperate on growing the number of places we fly."
+The deal "signals a new era of expansion" and the companies "will cooperate on growing the number of places we fly," Virgin CEO Richard Branson said.

-Under the joint venture, Delta and Virgin would share costs and revenue on routes between Britain and North America, operating 31 round-trip flights between the U.K. and all of North America during the peak seasons, 23 of which operate at London Heathrow.
-Currently, Delta operates 10 of those flights and Virgin the remainder.
+Under the joint venture, Delta and Virgin would share costs and revenue on routes between Britain and North America, operating 31 round-trip flights between Britain and all of North America during the peak seasons, 23 of which operate at London Heathrow.
+Currently Delta operates 10 of those flights and Virgin the remainder.

 While that number would likely increase if regulators approve the partnership, officials weren't willing to discuss specifics Tuesday.